Asthma

 • Improved overall quality of life

-Sometimes adults have difficult-to-control or severe asthma.
-Talk with your doctor about your asthma treatment if you continue to have symptoms that affect your daily activities or sleep.
-You may need your asthma and treatments reassessed to effectively manage your symptoms.
-There are treatments known as biologics that treat moderate-persistent and severe asthma.
+Sometimes adults have hard-to-control or severe asthma.
+Talk with your doctor about your asthma treatment plan if you continue to have symptoms that affect your daily activities or sleep despite using your current asthma therapies.
+Your doctor may need to review your asthma control and treatments to effectively manage your symptoms.
+In special situations, there are treatments known as biologics that treat moderate-persistent and severe asthma.
+They are given by injection.

 What Is the Difference Between Asthma in Adults and Asthma in Children?

-Asthma in adults is usually more persistent.
-Symptoms in children may be intermittent and can ease as they enter puberty.
+Asthma in adults is usually more persistent (occurs regularly).
+Symptoms in children may be intermittent (occurs sometimes) and can ease as they enter puberty.

-Many of the symptoms of asthma are the same in children and adults.
+Many asthma symptoms are the same in children and adults.
 Some signs and symptoms are more common in infants and young children than in adults.
 These include flaring nostrils, tiredness, and poor eating.
 Adults don’t usually have these types of symptoms.

-Adults are five times more likely to die from asthma than children.
-Female adults are more likely to die from asthma than male adults.3
+Adults are 8 times more likely to die from asthma than children.
+Female adults are more likely to die from asthma than male adults.4

-Adults also face challenges with asthma management that most children don’t have.
-Some heart medicines – such as beta blockers, aspirin, and ACE inhibitors – can affect how asthma medicines work or cause asthma-like symptoms.
+Adults can face unique challenges with asthma management that are not an issue for most children with asthma.
+For example, some heart medicines – such as beta blockers, aspirin, and ACE inhibitors – can affect how asthma medicines work or can cause asthma-like symptoms.

 References